JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/documents.md

 | [PSI File](psi_files.md)         | [`PsiDocumentManager.getDocument()`/`getCachedDocument()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiDocumentManager.java)                                                                                                                                                                                                                                                                                                  |
 | [Virtual File](virtual_file.md)  | <p>[`FileDocumentManager.getDocument()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/fileEditor/FileDocumentManager.java) (forces the document content to be loaded from a disk if it wasn't loaded previously)</p><p>[`FileDocumentManager.getCachedDocument()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/fileEditor/FileDocumentManager.java) (use if only open or possibly modified documents are relevant)</p> |

-## What can I do with a Document?
+## What can I do with a `Document`?

 You may perform any operations that access or modify the file contents on the "plain text" level (as a sequence of characters, not as a tree of [](psi.md) elements).

-## Where does a Document come from?
+## Where does a `Document` come from?

-Document instances are created when some operation needs to access the text contents of a file (in particular, this is necessary to build the PSI for a file).
+`Document` instances are created when some operation needs to access the text contents of a file (in particular, this is necessary to build the PSI for a file).
 Also, document instances not linked to any [](virtual_file.md) can be created temporarily, for example, representing the contents of a text editor field in a dialog.

-## How long does a Document persist?
+## How long does a `Document` persist?

 Document instances are weakly referenced from `VirtualFile` instances.
 Thus, an unmodified `Document` instance can be garbage-collected if no one references it, and a new instance is created if the document contents are reaccessed later.